Banothdivya123/Steganography/README.md

+# Image Steganography using LSB (C)
-# Project Description
+# 📌 Project Description

-This project hides a secret text message inside a BMP image using the Least Significant Bit (LSB) steganography technique.
-The program reads a cover image and a secret text file, embeds the message bits into the LSB of the image pixels, and generates a new encoded image.
-The hidden message can later be extracted using a decoding program.
+The Image Steganography project hides secret text inside an image using the Least Significant Bit (LSB) technique.
+The program encodes a secret message into a BMP image file by modifying the least significant bits of image bytes.
+During decoding, the hidden message is extracted from the image without affecting the visible quality of the image.

+# 🎯 Objective

+To securely hide secret information inside an image file.

+To understand the concept of steganography and data hiding techniques.

+To implement encoding and decoding algorithms using C programming.

-# Technologies Used
+# 🧠 Concepts Used

-C Programming
-File Handling
+File Handling in C

 Bit Manipulation

-BMP Image File Format
-Least Significant Bit (LSB) Algorithm
+Image Processing Basics

 Data Encoding and Decoding

-# Working
+LSB (Least Significant Bit) Technique

-# Step 1: Understand the Concept
+# ⚙️ How the System Works
-Steganography hides secret data inside another file so that the presence of the message is not noticeable.

-# Step 2: Input Files
-Take a BMP image as the cover image and a text file containing the secret message.
+The program takes a BMP image file as the cover image.

-# Step 3: Read the Image File
-Open the BMP image and skip the header section to avoid damaging the image format.

-# Step 4: Read the Secret Message
-Open the text file and read the secret data along with its length.

-# Step 5: Encode the Message
+It reads the secret text file that needs to be hidden.

+The size of the secret file is encoded into the image first.

-Convert the message characters into binary and embed each bit into the LSB of the image bytes.
+Each bit of the secret data is embedded into the least significant bit of the image bytes.

-# Step 6: Create Encoded Image
-Save the modified image as a new BMP file that now contains the hidden message.

-# Step 7: Decode the Message
-Read the encoded image and extract the LSB bits to recover the hidden data.
+A new stego image is generated containing the hidden data.

-# Step 8: Recover the Secret Text
-Convert the extracted bits back into characters and store them in an output text file.
+During decoding, the program extracts the hidden bits from the image and reconstructs the original secret text.

+# ✨ Features

+Hide secret text inside an image

+Decode hidden text from the stego image

+Maintains the visual quality of the image

+Simple and secure data hiding technique

-# Advantages
+# 🚀 Advantages

-Provides secure hidden communication

-Image appears unchanged to the human eye

-Easy to implement using C programming

-Does not significantly affect image quality
+Secure communication of hidden information

+No visible change in the image

+Simple and efficient implementation

+Demonstrates practical data hiding techniques

-# Applications
+# 💡 Applications

-Secure data transmission
+Secure data communication

 Digital watermarking